mnabeelp/Rock-Paper-Scissors/README.md

 Player with maximum score wins.

-Simplay Javascript app on html.
+Simple Javascript app on html.